 When you’ve defined what you’ll have on your salon price list, it’s time to get it in front of people.

-You should really have both a printed version and online version.
+You should have both a printed version and an online version.

 Printed Hair Salon Menu

-You printed version should be easily accessible in the salon and you should place copies of it in strategic areas like the waiting area.
+Your printed version should be easily accessible in the salon, and you should place copies in strategic areas like the waiting area.

-This way the price list itself can help promote additional services to clients while they wait.
+This way the price list can help promote additional services to clients while they wait.

-You should also use it during the consultation to make sure expectations on what the client will pay is clear from start.
+You should also use it during the consultation to ensure expectations on what the client will pay are clear.

 Digital Hair Salon Price List